Planning Content for a Reputation Campaign

 Step 3: Content Development

-Based on your research and analysis, develop a content strategy that caters to your objectives and target audience.
-Consider all the different types of content that can be used, such as blog posts, social media posts, videos, interviews, and more.
+Based on your research, develop a content strategy that serves your objectives and target audience.
+Consider the full range of content types — blog posts, social media posts, videos, interviews, and more — each of which can target different platforms and occupy space in branded search results.

 Step 4: Content Publishing Calendar

-Create a content publishing calendar to organize and schedule your content.
-Many different systems are available to do this, but Outlook, Apple Calendar or Google Calendar will work just as well.
+Create a publishing calendar to organize and schedule your content.
+Tools like Outlook, Apple Calendar, or Google Calendar work well, as do platforms like HubSpot, Notion, and Asana, which offer dedicated templates.

-This calendar should outline the topics, formats, and platforms for each piece of content and a publishing schedule.
-You can get as granular as you feel you can handle.
-Here are some examples of content calendar templates you can use.
-It will help you stay consistent and ensure a steady flow of content that aligns with your reputation management goals.
+Your calendar should outline topics, formats, platforms, and publishing dates for each piece.
+Here are some content calendar templates to get started.
+A consistent schedule ensures a steady flow of content aligned with your reputation goals.

 Step 5: Linking Web Properties

 Link your web properties together to create a network of interconnected sites that drive traffic between them.
-This can include linking your blog posts to your social media profiles, linking your website to your guest posts or interviews, doing a podcast for someone and having the biography they post on their site link back to yours, and creating backlinks between relevant content pieces using guest posting and other link building methods.
+This includes linking blog posts to social media profiles, connecting your website to guest posts or interviews, and building backlinks between relevant content using guest posting and other link building methods.

 Step 6: SEO Promotion

-Implement search engine optimization (SEO) strategies to promote your branded content and make it rise in search results.
-This includes optimizing your content for relevant keywords, building high-quality backlinks, and improving the overall user experience of your web properties.
-Keep the content fresh with a good content “housekeeping plan” where your content calendar nudges you to go back and update content on a regular basis.
+Implement SEO strategies to promote your branded content and improve its search rankings.
+This includes optimizing for relevant keywords, building high-quality backlinks, and improving the overall user experience of your web properties.

 Step 7: Monitoring and Maintenance

 Regularly monitor the visibility and performance of your web properties.
-Keep track of their search rankings, engagement metrics, and any changes in public perception.
-Use this information to make data-driven decisions and adjust your content plan as needed.
-You can do this manually, or you can use paid software.
-We use Ahrefs.com, SemRush.com, and many others to do this.
+Track search rankings, engagement metrics, and shifts in public perception.
+Use this data to make informed adjustments to your content plan.

 Step 8: Ongoing Promotion